Tuesday, July 24, 2012

 Running the last leg.

-Yesterday began quite unusually for me.
-The day before, on 28th February, I had to visit my GP.
-We have all been stressed out the entire week on the occasion of the so-called "Entrance Exam" to the 7th grade for my 12-year old son.
-I had to reach the school by 9am on the 29th Feb.
-My body translated all this stress by increasing my blood pressure a few notches above the usual.
-The doc asked me to take a break and relax.
-Sure.
-Why not?
+Yesterday started quite unusually for me.
+On February 28th, I had to visit my GP.
+The entire week had been stressful due to the so-called "Entrance Exam" for the 7th grade for my 12-year-old son.
+I had to be at the school by 9 a.m. on February 29th.
+My body responded to all this stress by raising my blood pressure a few notches above the usual.
+The doctor advised me to take a break and relax.
+Sure, why not?

-That day, the 29th of Feb, 2012, would come to be known as the most exciting day in my life and the life of a three year old little boy named Justin.
+That day, February 29, 2012, would become the most eventful day of my life—and the life of a three-year-old boy named Justin.

-I excused myself from the the usual ritualistic Sharjah-to-Dubai, bumper-to-bumper tribal dance and headed off to the Dubai via the E611.
-And managed to get Suhail exactly 3 minutes before his exam.
+I excused myself from the usual ritualistic Sharjah-to-Dubai bumper-to-bumper traffic and took the E611 highway to Dubai.
+I managed to get Suhail to his exam exactly three minutes before it started.

-The fire had broken out on a 6th floor apartment.
-Which happens to have the exact same layout as our apartment on the 1st floor.
-A mission critical piece of information which was a great help later on.
+The fire had broken out in a sixth-floor apartment, which has the same layout as our apartment on the first floor—a critical piece of information that would be helpful later on.

-Smoke was bellowing out through the door onto the corridor.
-Visibility was about a feet in front.
-By then a few more men had arrived and broke open the door that was bent out of shape from the intense heat.
+Smoke was billowing out through the door into the corridor, reducing visibility to about a foot in front.
+By then, a few more men had arrived and managed to break open the door, which was bent out of shape from the intense heat.

-I knew the location of the CO2 cylinder near the emergency exit.
-And most importantly I knew how to use and identify the cylinders.
-(Thanks to those day-long Civil Defense awareness campaigns held at Abu Dhabi Indian School back in 1988).
-Some men had dragged an elderly woman out on to the corridor.
-She was half unconscious and covered completely in soot.
-But she was moving.
+I knew the location of the CO2 cylinder near the emergency exit and, more importantly, I knew how to identify and use it.
+(Thanks to those day-long Civil Defense awareness campaigns held at Abu Dhabi Indian School back in 1988.)
+Some men had dragged an elderly woman out into the corridor.
+She was half-conscious and covered in soot, but she was alive.
 Someone was uncoiling the fire hose and turning on the water line.
-I instructed him to stop doing that, since the power supply to the apartment was still on, and would add on to the disaster.
-I pushed him off to the side and took hold of the black Co2 cylinder.
-I dragged it over to the door, probably stepping over the poor woman on the floor and came up to the apartment doorway.
+I instructed him to stop, as the power supply to the apartment was still on, which would only exacerbate the situation.
+I pushed him aside, took hold of the black CO2 cylinder, and dragged it over to the door, possibly stepping over the poor woman on the floor.

-Smoke and soot was bellowing from the room.
-The men who came to help was leaving the room coughing and dragging the unconscious women with them away from smoke and fumes.
-I was running out of breath and my lungs felt compressed.
-Images of my mother flashed through my head.
-(She had extinguished a similar fire 20 years ago in Abu Dhabi).
-I was overcome with extra-ordinary strength, the sort of strength I got when I ran the last leg of those 400 meter relay races back in high-school.
-I entered the doorway; flames were emanating from a sofa in the centre of the living room.
-It was about two meters in the air.
-The rest of the room was just thick smoke.
-I aimed the nozzle at the base of the flames and squeezed the trigger, emptying some of the foam onto the flames.
-I could not stay there much longer, I had run out of breath and my heart was on over-drive.
-Images of my own children, Hannah Maya and Suhail, flashed in front of me.
-For a moment I even doubted if I was really doing any of this.
-I fell on the floor, where the air was much clearer and took a deep breath of air, some soot entered my mouth and I choked.
-The air was stale but felt much better, sweeter.
-I helped the men drag the heavy woman back to the stairway.
-More people had come over to help and we raced down to the ground floor.
+Smoke and soot were pouring from the room.
+The men who had come to help were leaving, coughing and dragging the unconscious woman away from the smoke and fumes.
+I was running out of breath and felt my lungs compressing.
+Images of my mother flashed through my head (she had extinguished a similar fire 20 years ago in Abu Dhabi).
+I was suddenly overcome with extraordinary strength, like the surge I used to get when running the last leg of those 400-meter relay races back in high school.
+I entered the doorway; flames were emanating from a sofa in the center of the living room, reaching about two meters into the air.
+The rest of the room was filled with thick smoke.
+I aimed the nozzle at the base of the flames and squeezed the trigger, releasing some of the foam onto the fire.
+I couldn't stay there much longer—I was out of breath and my heart was pounding.
+Images of my children, Hannah Maya and Suhail, flashed before me.
+For a moment, I doubted whether I was really doing any of this.
+I collapsed onto the floor, where the air was clearer, and took a deep breath, though some soot entered my mouth and I choked.
+The air was stale but felt sweeter.
+I helped the men drag the woman back to the stairway.
+More people had arrived, and we hurried down to the ground floor.

-We laid the woman on the floor below; And I slumped to the floor.
-Someone brought a bottle of water.
-I don’t remember if I took a sip.
-The woman was mumbling something in Malayalam.
-"Child" or "Children" !!!.
+We laid the woman on the ground, and I slumped down.
+Someone brought me a bottle of water, but I don’t remember if I took a sip.
+The woman was mumbling something in Malayalam—"Child" or "Children."

-Oh crap!!!
-“So there is a child in the flat !!!”
-And then she said "Bathroom !!".
-I did not have the strength to take the stairs.
-Two men joined me and we took the elevator back to the 6th floor.
-Yeah I know you shouldn’t take the elevator during a fire, try telling that to my legs.
+She then said, "Bathroom!"
+I didn’t have the strength to take the stairs again.
+Two men joined me, and we took the elevator back to the sixth floor.
+Yes, I know you shouldn’t take the elevator during a fire—try telling that to my legs.

-I removed my Shirt and covered my mouth and face.
-I asked the men accompanying me to do the same.
-I told them that we have to search the toilets as quickly as possible.
+I removed my shirt and covered my mouth and face.
+I asked the men with me to do the same.
+I told them we had to search the bathrooms as quickly as possible.
 The only source of light was our mobile phones.
-The elevator door opened and, I took a deep breath and raced towards the apartment.
-The power to the apartment had already been been turned off.
-It was pitch dark.
-The flames had died down but the fumes were thicker than before.
-It was as if I was diving under water, I could hear my heart beat.
-The mild illumination of our mobile phone were just that: Mild illuminations.
-The apartment is exactly the same as my apartment on the first floor.
-I did not need illumination to navigate through the rooms.
-I stooped lower to breath the pockets of clear air that seemed to appear within the clouds.
-I opened the guest toilet door.
-Nothing.
-The morbid fear of finding the charred remains of a child did pass my mind.
-But I was there to do a job.
-Find the child, dead or alive.
-I went in to the attached toilet in the master bed-room.
-The door was open but was pushing against something soft.
+The elevator doors opened, and I took a deep breath and raced towards the apartment.
+The power had already been turned off, and it was pitch dark.
+The flames had subsided, but the fumes were thicker than before.
+It felt like I was diving underwater; I could hear my heartbeat.
+The mild illumination from our mobile phones was just that—mild.
+The apartment had the same layout as mine on the first floor, so I didn’t need light to navigate.
+I stooped lower to breathe the pockets of clearer air that seemed to form within the smoke clouds.
+I opened the guest bathroom door—nothing.
+The morbid fear of finding the charred remains of a child did cross my mind, but I was there to do a job: find the child, dead or alive.
+I went into the master bedroom’s attached bathroom.
+The door was slightly open but blocked by something soft.

-The limp body of a child was blocking the door.
-I pulled and picked up the child by his leg.
-As soon as I had lifted him up, the child urinated, he was alive and moving, but unconscious.
-I held on to him, and stood there.
+The limp body of a child was wedged behind the door.
+I grabbed and picked him up by his leg.
+As soon as I lifted him, the child urinated—he was alive, but unconscious.
+I held on to him and stood there.
 My lungs were completely depleted of oxygen.
-There was nothing more to breath, I was out of strength and oxygen, but a strange sense of tranquility had settled on me.
-I could not hear anything.
-I saw 32 Bit HDR colours in splashing brilliance.
-The crowds were cheering in Sh.
-Zayed Stadium, I saw the white parallel lanes of on rubberized tracks, I could hear the panting breath and rhythmic footsteps of the runners behind me.
-And a voice inside me told me “Nishad !! the last 80 meters is just a few leaps away.
-Don't you drop that aluminium baton boy, we are almost there”.
-I saw the thin white ribbon across the finish line and kept up the pace.
-But I wasn't running, I was hanging on to my heart from giving up.
-My legs moved towards the open door.
-And I came out through the corridor holding the child close to me.
-I stumbled towards the stairway, and took a deep breath of fresh air.
-The men pulled me on to the elevator.
-I thought I would rather die climbing down the stairway than being stuck in a smoky elevator.
-The entire rescue would have happened in two minutes or less.
-But it seemed, to me, like an entire hour.
-An hour of suffocation and near deathly struggle.
+I had nothing left to breathe and no strength, but a strange sense of calm washed over me.
+I couldn’t hear anything.
+I saw vivid colors like 32-bit HDR splashing around me.
+I imagined the crowds cheering in Sheikh Zayed Stadium, the white parallel lanes on rubberized tracks, and I heard the panting breath and rhythmic footsteps of runners behind me.
+A voice inside told me, "Nishad, the last 80 meters is just a few leaps away.
+Don’t drop that aluminum baton, boy; we’re almost there."
+I saw the thin white ribbon at the finish line and kept going.
+But I wasn’t running; I was just holding on to my heart, trying not to give up.
+I moved toward the open door, holding the child close.
+I stumbled to the stairway and took a deep breath of fresh air.
+The men pulled me into the elevator.
+I thought I’d rather die climbing down the stairs than be stuck in a smoky elevator.
+The entire rescue must have taken two minutes or less, but it felt like an hour—a suffocating, near-death struggle.

-I reached the ground floor and laid the child out on the floor.
-He was struggling to breath, his eyes rolled back.
+I reached the ground floor and laid the child on the floor.
+He was struggling to breathe, his eyes rolled back.
 I held his nose and breathed into his open mouth.
 His chest rose and fell.
-I blew again and again.
-The child coughed and spat out thick black sputum.
-I breathed a sigh of relief and fell to my side.
-Some neighbours held the child and held his head to the side while I helped him breath.
-I looked and saw so many people had gathered around.
-Some calling the emergency services, some taking pictures.
-The Police had already arrived and was clearing the crowds, Civil Defense, and Ambulance service arrived within a few minutes and took the child along with me and a neighbour to the nearest trauma centre.
-The elderly woman was taken on a separate ambulance.
+I repeated this until the child coughed and spat out thick, black sputum.
+I sighed in relief and collapsed to my side.
+Some neighbors held the child, keeping his head to the side while I helped him breathe.
+I saw a crowd had gathered.
+Some were calling emergency services, others were taking pictures.
+The police had already arrived, clearing the crowd.
+Civil Defense and Ambulance services arrived within minutes and took the child, along with me and a neighbor, to the nearest trauma center.
+The elderly woman was taken in a separate ambulance.

-We arrived at the hospital and the waiting emergency team whisked the child away.
-I was deeply moved and overwhelmed with tears of happiness to see the child in safe hands.
-I knew for sure that he would be safe now.
-I did not know his name or his parents.
-But the authorities told me they would take care of everything.
-I was asked to go home and rest, I looked like I had just stepped out of a coal mine.
-I was trembling and my BP was probably overshot.
+We arrived at the hospital, and the waiting emergency team whisked the child away.
+I was deeply moved and overwhelmed with tears of happiness, knowing he was in safe hands.
+I was sure he would be fine now.
+I didn’t know his name or his parents, but the authorities assured me they would handle everything.
+They asked me to go home and rest; I looked like I had just stepped out of a coal mine.
+I was trembling, and my blood pressure was probably sky-high.

-Before I left I was allowed to see him in the ICU.
-As of now the child is out of danger and is breathing on his own with some difficulty.
-The woman seems to be in a slightly worse condition.
-She has some breathing difficulty.
-The parents of the child wept and embraced me like some divine saviour.
-I am not used to such display of emotions.
-But I found myself weeping along with them.
-I was overcome by a strange feeling of achievement.
-An achievement I will surely cherish for the rest of my life.
+Before I left, I was allowed to see him in the ICU.
+As of now, the child is out of danger and is breathing on his own, though with some difficulty.
+The woman is in a slightly worse condition, with breathing difficulties.
+The child’s parents wept and embraced me like I was some kind of savior.
+I’m not used to such displays of emotion, but I found myself weeping along with them.
+I was overcome by a strange feeling of accomplishment—an achievement I will surely cherish for the rest of my life.

-Towards the end of all this commotion I had completely forgotten about my blood pressure, the headache I was complaining about, and the minor back pain I had the previous day.
+Amid all this commotion, I had completely forgotten about my blood pressure, the headache I had been complaining about, and the minor back pain I had the day before.

-I still don’t know a lot of the details of how I managed to do any of the things I did.
-I don’t even know if most of the things I did was in that order.
+I still don’t know many details of how I managed to do any of the things I did.
+I don’t even know if most of it happened in the order I’ve described.
 Everything is just a cloudy memory.
-Most of what I have written here is from what others told me of my actions.
-Friends and neighbours gathered later that evening and gave many accounts of what happened, and how I did those things.
-I still don’t know if at all I did any of those things.
+Most of what I’ve written here is from what others told me about my actions.
+Friends and neighbors gathered later that evening and recounted what happened and how I did those things.
+I still don’t know if I really did any of it.

-All what I could clearly remember was entering the smouldering apartment, running a 400 meter relay race and returning back with an aluminium baton that I would not part with.
+All I can clearly remember is entering the smoldering apartment, running a 400-meter relay race, and coming back with an aluminum baton that I would never let go of.

 Monday, February 13, 2012